awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetScanning.md

  };
 ```

 You can also optionally limit the page size or the number of items per page, by adding the optional `Limit` parameter\.
-Each time you execute the `Scan` method, you get one page of results that has the specified number of items\.
-To fetch the next page, you execute the `Scan` method again by providing the primary key value of the last item in the previous page so that the `Scan` method can return the next set of items\.
+Each time you run the `Scan` method, you get one page of results that has the specified number of items\.
+To fetch the next page, you run the `Scan` method again by providing the primary key value of the last item in the previous page so that the `Scan` method can return the next set of items\.
 You provide this information in the request by setting the `ExclusiveStartKey` property\.
 Initially, this property can be null\.
 To retrieve subsequent pages, you must update this property value to the primary key of the last item in the preceding page\.

 The following C\# code example scans the `ProductCatalog` table\.
 In the request, it specifies the `Limit` and `ExclusiveStartKey` optional parameters\.
 The `do/while` loop continues to scan one page at time until the `LastEvaluatedKey` returns a null value\.